-- 5.3 Unless agreed otherwise by the Corporate Debt Team, Services must raise invoices within 10 working days of the goods and/or services being supplied. - 5.4 An invoice should not be raised:
+- 5.3 Unless agreed otherwise by the Corporate Debt Team, an invoice must be raised within 10 working days of the goods and/or services being supplied.
+The Corporate Debt Team will monitor performance against this target. - 5.4 An invoice should not be raised: